t0-ot/Amelia-Announcer-for-TF2/resources/README.md

 ### What's used?

   - An Extracted and trimmed down version of tf2_sound_vo_eng_dir.vpk
-  - A copy of the scripts folder from DavidLink's Sound Script mod
+  - A copy of the scripts folder from DavidLink's Sound Script mod. [(Mod Link)](https://gamebanana.com/mods/36640)
-  - The Stanely Fortress 2 Announcer Pack: Pick & Choose
+  - The Stanely Fortress 2 Announcer Pack: Pick & Choose. [(Mod Link)](https://gamebanana.com/sounds/25981)